 Space Vehicle Separation System

 Koro manufactures gears for an established product that deploys satellites into space without the use of pyrotechnics.
 This technology may be demonstrated to prospective customers safely and in a less restrictive environment than outer space.
-In January of this year, our customer came to the Koro Industries facility in order to demonstrate the product to our employees.
+To our great delight, our customer came to the Koro Industries facility in order to demonstrate the product to our employees.
 “Counting T minus 10 seconds, 9, 8, 7,…”.
 We thoroughly enjoyed the opportunity to see the space vehicle separation system in action and to learn more about the growing satellite industry.